-Federal Work Study
+Federal Work-Study

-Students with unmet financial need who are enrolled in at least six units may apply for Federal Work Study to work on-campus, or off-campus (usally a nonprofit or a public agency), as part of their financial aid award.
-For a listing of current Federal Work Study opportunities, visit the Financial Aid Office or website.
+FAFSA-filing students with unmet financial need who are enrolled in at least six units may apply for Federal Work-Study to work on-campus, or off-campus (usally a nonprofit or a public agency), as part of their financial aid award.
+For a listing of current Federal Work-Study opportunities, visit

-William D. Ford Federal Direct Student Loans (Subsidized and Unsubsidized)
+Federal Direct Student Loans (Subsidized and Unsubsidized)

 Once financial need is established, students enrolled in at least six units may apply for student loans.
 Students must maintain half-time enrollment to remain eligible for student loans.
-Those with unmet financial need may receive subsidized loans wherein the federal government pays interest while the student is in school; and those without unmet financial need may receive unsubsidized loans wherein the student pays interest while in school.
+Those with unmet financial need may receive subsidized loans wherein no interest accrues while the student is in school.
+Those with unmet financial need may also receive unsubsidized loans wherein interest does accrue while in school.

-Loans may be denied on a case-by-case basis by Financial Aid due to reasons such as lack of progress toward completion of an academic objective or excessive loan borrowing.
-Annual loan limits are federally established and may never exceed a student's cost of attendance.
+The Financial Aid Office may deny loans on a case-by-case basis due to reasons such as lack of progress toward completion of an academic objective or excessive loan borrowing.
+Annual and aggregate loan limits are federally established and an annual award may never exceed a student's cost of attendance (COA).